-- 6.1.1 Quality Outcomes Indicators: Other than those set out above in section 5 there are no additional quality outcomes. - 6.1.2 Performance Indicators: The following will be used to measure the success of service delivery: - At least 50% under 18s referred to Level 3 Sexual Health Service for on-going contraceptive advice - 70% of young people aged 15-24 accessing this EHC service to be provided with a free Chlamydia testing kit - Service advertised to residents via EHC window sticker or alternative window signage
+6.1.1 Quality Outcomes Indicators: Other than those set out above in section 5 there are no additional quality outcomes.

+6.1.2 Performance Indicators: The following will be used to measure the success of service delivery:

+- 100% under 18s offered referral to Level 3 Sexual Health Service for on-going contraceptive advice. - At least 50% under 18s referred to Level 3 Sexual Health Service for on-going contraceptive advice - 100% under 18s receive a risk assessment for Child Sexual Exploitation (CSE).